The4modes/OutfitCheck/README.md

-School project that the assignment was to make a website.

-A social network web application where users could upload images of their outfits for the day.
-The images are connected to a specific location and shows what temperature it was when the picture was uploaded.

-Functionality:
+The resultant creation is a social network web application tailored to facilitate user uploads of daily outfit images.
+These images are associated with distinct geographical locations and showcase the corresponding ambient temperature at the time of upload.

+Key functionality includes:

-- Creating accounts
+- Account creation
-- Changing profile pictures
+- Profile picture customization
-- Uploading images and adding captions
+- Image upload with captions
 - Adding friends
-- Viewing different feeds, such as your friends feed or a specific location
+- Access to various feeds, such as "Friends" or location-specific feeds
-- Autodetecting what places you are searching for and storing all of those places information for future use.
+- Automated identification of user-searched locations, with storage of relevant information for future reference.